-dpdk-init Specifies whether OVS should initialize and support DPDK ports.
-This is a boolean, and defaults to false.

-dpdk-lcore-mask Specifies the CPU cores on which dpdk lcore threads should be spawned and expects hex string (eg '0x123').

-dpdk-socket-mem Comma separated list of memory to pre-allocate from hugepages on specific sockets.

-dpdk-hugepage-dir Directory where hugetlbfs is mounted

-vhost-sock-dir Option to set the path to the vhost-user unix socket files.
+- dpdk-init Specifies whether OVS should initialize and support DPDK ports.
+This field can either be true or try.
+A value of true will cause the ovs-vswitchd process to abort on initialization failure.
+A value of try will imply that the ovs-vswitchd process should continue running even if the EAL initialization fails. - dpdk-lcore-mask Specifies the CPU cores on which dpdk lcore threads should be spawned and expects hex string (eg '0x123'). - dpdk-socket-mem Comma separated list of memory to pre-allocate from hugepages on specific sockets.
+If not specified, 1024 MB will be set for each numa node by default. - dpdk-hugepage-dir Directory where hugetlbfs is mounted vhost-sock-dir Option to set the path to the vhost-user unix socket files.